yyevax/xavient-kbd/README.md

 <img alt="xavient cross section" width="100%" src="./docs/img/final.png">

 ### Future Implementations
+**PCB Development:** The current pcb was developed for the possibility of adding a trackpoint, hence it requires some of the keys to use mill max sockets.
+The use of mill-max sockets also allowed the pcb to be complatible for MX, and LP switches from Gateron to Kailh.
+However, having the full flexibility being able to swap from various switches will add to the cost of the build significantly.
+A new board will be designed to address this issue.
+It will have Hot-swap sockets for both kailh low profile and MX switches.
+Gateron LP v3 are compatible with MX switch pin layout hence will reduce the cost further but with the same implementation.
+(This will lose the trackpoint functionality.)

+**Seeed Xiao Build:** The current keyboard layout uses the Nice!NanoV2/ProMicro microcontroller layout.
+The Seeed Xiao is one of the famous microcontrollers in the keyboard space that is in the middle of the nice!nanov2 and its clones price-wise.
+It will need some more time to build this keyboard with the same philisophy of the current build.
+Thin.
+Modular.
+Repairable.
+(This will lose the trackpoing functionality.)

 **Pointing Devices:** There are already implementations for pointing devices in various zmk keyboards, but these still remain experimental at this time, however the pcb already has a provision for a trackpoint.

 Other pointing devices such as trackballs and trackpads will still need more time to develop.